Capitalists for Capitalism

 Section 1.
 Why is this needed?

-Because too few capitalists understand, implement, or stand up for the principles of the system of capitalism.
-Changing this would change both the moral underpinnings of the way business is conducted and unleash incredible prosperity.
+Changing this would not only strengthen the moral underpinnings of how business is conducted, but also unleash incredible prosperity.
 There is a fundamental human desire to treat people well and for greater well-being for ourselves, our loved ones, and others.
-Capitalism has been and continues to be the greatest system at providing that for humanity.
+Capitalism has been and continues to be the greatest system at providing exactly that for humanity.

 Capitalism is not just an abstract theory.
-Capitalism comes to life through those who do business.
-And so business leaders are in a unique position as those who are implementing capitalism, witnessing its inner workings, and provide direction for its future activities.
+It is brought to life through those who do business, and so business leaders are in a unique position as those who implement capitalism, witness its inner workings, and provide direction for its future activities.

-This is possible thanks to the system of free and voluntary trade of goods and services that come from capitalism.
-But if capitalists don’t stand for capitalism, we cannot expect others to do so.
+All of this is made possible by the system of free and voluntary trade of goods and services that come from capitalism; however, if capitalists don’t stand for capitalism, we cannot expect others to.

-This is a call for capitalists to stand up for capitalism.
-More specifically, for them to be the best representatives of, advocates for, and collaborators in capitalism.
+This is a call for capitalists to stand up for capitalism and be the best representatives, advocates, and collaborators in capitalism.

-Being the best representatives of capitalism means understanding that capitalism is not just an abstract theory.
-It is manifested every day through the activities of business leaders who instantiate it.
-The way business leaders act determines both the substance and perception of capitalism.
+Being the best representatives of capitalism means recognizing that it lives through the daily choices and actions of business leaders.
+Their conduct determines both the substance and perception of capitalism.

-And being the best collaborators in capitalism is to look for ways to do more business with others based on the principles of capitalism and instill those principles in others.
+And being the best collaborators in capitalism means finding ways to do more business with others based on the principles of capitalism and instill those principles in others.

-So what is the the best case scenario for what comes from those who read this manifesto or are influenced by it?
+So, what is the best-case scenario for what comes from those who read this manifesto or are influenced by it?
 In general, it is:

-• Being proud to be a capitalist at parties
+Being proud to be a capitalist at events

 For investors, it is:

-• Seek to use the examples of those companies you support not only of how to make more money, but how to leverage the system of capitalism to make people’s lives better
+Seeking to use the examples of those companies you support not only on how to make more money, but how to leverage the system of capitalism to make people’s lives better

 For executives, it is: